flathub-infra/documentation/docs/02-for-app-authors/03-metainfo-guidelines/index.md

 ### Mobile only apps

-Mobile and tablet only apps should have:
+Mobile and tablet only apps typically should have:

 ```xml